-• Differences between metals and non-metals based on Metals Non-Metals Physical properties Solid at • Exist in all the three states, room temperature except bromine, chlorine-gas, mercury iodine-solid liquid • Ductile and malleable Non-ductile and non-malleable Sonorous and lustruous • Non-sonorous and non-lustruous except iodine and graphite Generally have high melting, Have low melting, except point, cesium and gallium diamond. have low melting point.
-Generally good conductors of Poor conductors, except heat and electricity, except lead graphite. and mercury. • Have high density, but sodium • Have low density. and potassium have low density.
-Chemical properties Metal • Oxides of non-metals are oxides can be basic or generally acidic in nature. amphoteric in nature.
-Many, metals displace hydrogen • Non metals cannot displace hy- from dilute acids and release drogen from dilute acids. hydrogen gas. • Metal oxides are ionic in nature.
-Non metal oxides are covalent in nature.
+Metals Non-Metals

+Solid at room temperature • Exist in all the three states,

+except mercury chlorine-gas, bromine liquid,

+iodine-solid

+Ductile and malleable Non-ductile and non-malleable

+Sonorous and lustruous • Non-sonorous and non-lustruous

+(iodine and graphite are shiny)

+Generally have high melting, Have low melting, except

+point, cesium and gallium diamond.

+have low melting point.

+Generally good conductors of • Poor conductors, except

+heat and electricity, except lead graphite.

+and mercury.

+• Have high density, but sodium • Have low density.

+and potassium have low density.

+• Metal oxides can be basic or • Oxides of non-metals are

+amphoteric in nature. generally acidic in nature. while

+a few are neutral oxides

+Many metals displace hydrogen • Non metals cannot displace hyfrom dilute acids and release drogen from dilute acids.

+hydrogen gas.

+• Metal oxides are ionic in nature. • Non metal oxides are covalent in nature.